SAP-archive/teched2020-CX260/exercises/exercise-4/README.md

 ## Exercise 4.1 Setup the CMS Comparison Content Page

 Each page in a Spartacus storefront is (by default) driven by the page structure provided by the CMS API.
 The structure contains the header and footer content as well as the actual page content.
 To render the comparison page in Spartacus, we like to follow this approach.
-Therefor, we must introduce a new page in the CMS.
+Therefore, we must introduce a new page in the CMS.

 If you're using the public backend, you actually won't need to do this, as we've been doing this as a preparation of this course.
 If you are using a custom backend (i.e. running SAP Commerce on you local machine), you can either create the page manually in SmartEdit or Backoffice, or use an example [ImpEx script](./comparison-page.impex) to generate the page.